Hank Pym: Earth-5012

 In this reality, Hank Pym is an intelligent, Hulk-like brute.

 Heroes Reborn (2021)

 In the 2021 Heroes Reborn reality, Hank Pym is a scientist and a devoted Christian who is a former friend and sidekick of Hyperion.
 After being possessed by Ultron, Pym is banished to the Negative Zone and eventually dismantled by Hyperion.

 Marvel 1602

-An alternate universe variant of Hank Pym, philosopher Henri le Pym from Earth-311, appears in Marvel 1602.
+An alternate universe version of Hank Pym, philosopher Henri le Pym from Earth-311, appears in Marvel 1602.

 Marvel Adventures

 Hank Pym appears in issue 13 of Marvel Adventures: The Avengers as a scientist working for Janet's father with no superhero identity, and was the one who gave his wife superpowers.
 He is visited by Spider-Man and Storm when Janet van Dyne (Giant-Girl in this continuity) falls under insect mind-control.
 He tells them how to free her (severing the antennae on her mask), gives her a new costume, and uses an insect telepathy helmet (identical to his Earth-616 Ant-Man helmet) to create an illusion of several giant-sized people, scaring the insects away.
 He returns in issue 20, becoming Ant-Man.
 He not only joins the team, but begins a relationship with Janet.